12 Fascinating Things to do in Dawson City

 There are two other important things to note if you are driving from Alaska on Top of the World Highway:

 1. The border crossing between Alaska and the Yukon closes at night.
 The last time I was there, the border closed at 8pm Alaska time/9pm Yukon time.
 If you miss the border opening you’ll have to wait at the border until the next day.
-The border crossing is generally open when the road is open, but it’s good to confirm the road and border crossing are both open and the hours (especially if you’re visiting early or late in the season in May or September/October).
+The border crossing is not open as early or late as the road is so it’s important to check on the current dates for the border season.
 There is a one hour time change between Alaska and Canada at the border.

 2. Top of the World Highway ends on the west side of the Yukon River, directly across from Dawson City.
 There is a free ferry called the George Black ferry which takes cars and people across the river from mid May through sometime in October.
 The exact timing depends on when the river is free of ice and when it starts to freeze up again in the fall.
 The ferry crossing is short (less than 10 minutes) but you may need to wait a bit before you can cross.